Ozma laughed at the wistful expression in the girl's eyes, and then she drew Dorothy to her and kissed her.

 If characters who aren't romantically involved are kissing to make it appear that they are, that's Fake-Out Make-Out.
 Also contrast Kiss of Distraction and "Shut Up" Kiss, where one of the parties might be more than platonically interested.

-Compare to Holding Hands, Fake First Kiss, Platonic Valentine, and Cuddle Bug.
+Compare to Holding Hands, Fake First Kiss, Magic Kiss, Platonic Valentine, "Take That!"
+Kiss, and Cuddle Bug.
 Supertrope to Practice Kiss.
 Compare and contrast Accidental Kiss, which has no romantic intent but mostly because it wasn't intentional.

 - Code Geass: Between Lelouch and C.C., if Word of God about their relationship is to be believed.
 She's kissed him on the lips twice, however it's been stated that C.C. has a maternal relationship with Lelouch.